capeprivacy/cape-dataframes/CONTRIBUTING.md

 ### Security disclosures

-If you encounter a security issue then please responsibly disclose it by reaching out to us at [TODO: email address for security issues].
+If you encounter a security issue then please responsibly disclose it by reaching out to us at [privacy@capeprivacy.com](privacy@capeprivacy.com).
 We will work with you to mitigate the issue and responsibly disclose it to anyone using the project in a timely manner.

 ## Asking for help